BioinformaticsDataPracticum2026/adrenal-pancreas-open-chromatin/README.md

 - `results/task_4_go_analysis/`

 This directory includes:
-- GO BP enrichment result tables for `mouse_specific` and `human_specific`
+- GO BP enrichment result tables for `mouse_specific`, `human_specific`, and `conserved_human_in_mouse`
-- significant-term summary tables
+- significant-term summary tables for each foreground set
-- a combined significant-term table for species-specific peak sets
+- a combined significant-term table across all three analyzed peak sets
-- dotplot visualization comparing mouse-specific and human-specific enrichment results
+- a dotplot visualization comparing enrichment results across the three groups

 ### Summary
-The enrichment analysis identified biological processes associated with mouse-specific and human-specific open chromatin regions, highlighting distinct regulatory programs in the two species within pancreas OCR landscapes.
+The enrichment analysis identified biological processes associated with mouse-specific, human-specific, and conserved open chromatin regions.
+Using species-matched OCR universes as background allowed enrichment to be interpreted within biologically observed regulatory landscapes rather than against the whole genome.

 ## Task 5: Compare candidate enhancers and candidate promoters